 4. After the new student orientation and all of the above steps are completed, make an appointment to meet with an academic advisor to review testing scores and register for appropriate classes.
 Depending on COMPASS scores, there may be additional coursework to compete that is not listed on the criteria sheet.

 5. Complete the Nursing Program Application once admission criteria is met and return to the Career and Advising Office located on the first floor of the Student Administrative Building.

-Steps 1-5 must be completed by January 6th to be eligible for the admission to the next class which begins in the summer session.
+Steps 1-5 must be completed by January 6th to be eligible for the admission to the next class.
 It is your responsibility to make sure that all application information arrives at JWCC by the application deadline.
 Eligibility for admission to the ADN program does not guarantee that you will be admitted to the next available class.
 You will be notified of admission decisions in April.
 The ADN Curriculum Planning Worksheet lists the required General Education Requirements.

-After admission into the nursing program, you will be required to show that the following are current: required immunizations, TB test, CPR (AHA Healthcare Provider or ARC Professional Rescuer), and physical exam indicating that you are physically able to perform the required skills.
+After admission into the nursing program, you will be required to show that the following are current: required immunizations, TB test, CPR (AHA Healthcare Provider), and physical exam indicating that you are physically able to perform the required skills.
 Nursing requires that you can perform several functions requiring lifting, bending and other physical activities.
 Additionally, you will be required to have a criminal background check and urine drug screen 30 days prior to beginning clinical.